AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/time-first-purchase-slope-dwnwrd.md

 ---
-title: Why does the time to first purchase report slope downward?
+title: Average time to first purchase report
-zendesk_id: 360016732591
+description: Learn how to use the Average time to first purchase report.
 ---
+# Average time to first purchase report

 Many of our customers have a metric and chart named `Average time to first purchase`, which shows the average time between a group of users' registration date and first purchase date.
 The data almost invariably slopes downward as time moves closer to the present.